rwilliams/jrubywiki/Truffle.md

 ### How is this related to the JRuby IR?

 The Truffle backend and the JRuby IR are not related and take very different approaches.
 They are mutually exclusive backends - you can’t use both of them at the same time.

+### Why isn't JRuby switching to Truffle now?

+Truffle is a research project, there is no expected release date, and it does not perform well on a standard JVM.
+The JRuby+Truffle team aren't recommending that JRuby switch to Truffle.
+IR is what you want to be using today.
+Truffle is what you might want to run in the future, but not yet.